kassaaaaa/sg-kassandra/docs/fase-2-plan/ux-design-specification.md

 ### 6.1.
 Button Hierarchy
 -   **Primary Action:** Solid, dark background (`#0A2540`) with white text.
 Used for the single most important action on a screen.
-    -   *Example:* The "Confirm Booking" button in the booking modal.
+    -   *Example:* The "Review Lessons" button on the manager dashboard.
--   **Secondary Action:** Light gray background (`#E0E0E0`) with dark text.
+-   **Secondary Action:** Light gray background (`#EAEAEA` or another light shade) with dark text.
 Used for supporting actions.
-    -   *Example:* A "View Details" button on a lesson card.
+    -   *Example:* The "Block time" button in the instructor calendar header.
--   **Tertiary/Link Action:** No background, just colored text (Accent Turquoise: `#00C49A`).
+-   **Tertiary/Link Action:** No background, just colored text.
 Used for less critical actions or navigation.
     -   *Example:* A "Forgot Password?" link on the login page.
 -   **Destructive Action:** Solid red background (`#dc3545`) with white text.
 Used for actions that permanently delete data.
-    -   *Example:* The final "Yes, Cancel Lesson" button in a confirmation modal.
+    -   *Example:* A "Cancel Lesson" button.

 ### 6.2.
 Feedback Patterns
 -   **Success:** A green toast/snackbar notification appearing briefly at the bottom-right of the screen.